Using correct grammar will help your marker understand your assignments and help improve your marks during your degree.

 Using commas to divide items in a list

-Example: The sandwiches we wish to order today are cheese salad, egg and tomato, and ham.
+We'd like to order cheese salad, egg and tomato, and ham sandwiches.

-The second comma is needed to separate out 'egg and tomato' as fillings for one sandwich.
-Otherwise, it would be unclear whether the customer wants one with egg and the other with tomato and ham, one with egg and tomato and the other with ham, or one with egg, one with tomato and one with ham.
+The second comma separates 'egg and tomato' as fillings for one sandwich from the other items in the list.
+Without the Oxford comma it wouldn't be clear if the customer wants one sandwich with egg and another with tomato and ham, one sandwich with egg and tomato and another with ham, or one sandwich with egg, one with tomato and one with ham.

 Using commas after introductory phrases in sentences

 An introductory word or phrase can signal the continuation of a point, change the direction of a sentence or emphasise an author.
 Most of these phrases need a comma after them to show where the main part of the sentence begins.
 When this happens phrase before the comma can be helpful for the flow of the text but could be removed without losing the meaning or point of the sentence.

 - In addition, it is essential to drink plenty of water.

 - Therefore, it is important to be aware of the ambient temperature.